-- 1. New EU rules to reduce, reuse and recycle packaging | News | European Parliament (europa.eu) - 2.
-While such measures may be applied at the international, regional, national or local level, they should all take into account local conditions to maximize effectiveness. - 3.
+- 1. While such measures may be applied at the international, regional, national or local level, they should all take into account local conditions to maximize effectiveness. - 2.
 Mass balance accounting systems are key enablers for our Circulen and +LC brands.